Scouts

 Program Description & Details

-Uncover the science of archaeology by investigating artefacts from the ancient cultures of Mesopotamia, Egypt, Indus Valley, China, Greece, and Rome.
-Work in teams to do a simulated field dig, then research and analyze artifacts in a lab to formulate and test your hypothesis.
-Learn about several prominent Northwest Coast archaeological sites.
-Using traditional First Nations belongings, examine the role and limitations of archeology in studying First Nations culture and ways of knowing.
+Uncover the social science of archaeology by investigating artifacts from the ancient cultures of Mesopotamia, Indus Valley, Egypt, China, Greece and Rome.
+Students work in teams to do a simulated field dig and analyze artifacts to formulate and test their hypothesis.
+Learn about three prominent Northwest Coast archaeological sites and related archaeological findings.
+Using traditional First Nations belongings, examine the role and limitations of archeology when studying the cultures and traditions of the First Nations.

 City: